Pattern for Evolvable Service Specifications (PESS)

 Figure 2 : Refinement of the operations enter_visitor() and notify_visitor() using respectively operations of underlying components Visitor[Entry] and Visitor[Notification]

-Conclusion (Forces of this pattern) : This pattern aims at wrapping business services discovered using the Pattern for Identifiable Services - PISS to interfaces provided by other services or the legacy system components.
+Strenghts of the pattern PESS : This pattern aims at wrapping business services discovered using the Pattern for Identifiable Services - PISS to interfaces provided by other services or legacy system components.
 It confers easy evolutions to service components by allowing refinement and traceability of their operations by the use of lower level components.
-The force of such a solution is that business services are wrapped to interfaces provided by other services or legacy system components without any modification on their description.
-Thus, it contributes to the longevity of business services whatever interfaces provided by available components may become - in the context of a sustanaible development architecture.
+The advantage of such a solution is that business services are wrapped to interfaces provided by other services or legacy system components without alteration on their description.
+Thus, it contributes to the longevity of services for sustanaible architecture development.

-Relations : The pattern PESS is a basic pattern in the context of the Goal-Driven SOA.
-Evolvable services provided by the pattern PESS are used by the Pattern for Executable Service Specification - PEXS and the Pattern for Coherent Evolution - PCE that aim respectively at early testing services independently of solutions (means) and technologic platforms and bringing a coherent evolution to the system components in face of changes.
+Relationships : PESS is a basic pattern in the context of the Goal & Capability Driven Development.
+Evolvable services provided by the pattern PESS are required by the Pattern for Coherent Evolution- PCE and the Pattern for Executable Service Specification- PEXS that aim respectively at bringing a coherent evolution to the system components in face of changes and early testing services independently of solutions (means) and technologic platforms.

-Figure 3 : Relationships between the pattern PESS and other patterns for the Goal-Driven SOA : Click on each referenced pattern icon to visualise its detailed description
+Figure 3 : Relationships between the pattern PESS and other patterns of the Goal & Capability Driven Development backbone : Click on each referenced pattern icon to visualise its detailed description